edwardtheiron/xml-to-pair-igs/README.md

 # xml-to-pair-igs
-Tool that creates XML file for IGS file from given template file.
-(Railworks/Train Simulator Blueprints) Can work with dir recursively
+Tool that creates XML files for IGS files from given template file.
+(Railworks/Train Simulator Blueprints) Can work with dirs recursively.